 The easiest way to sue a GP for negligence is to contact a solicitor who specialises in GP medical negligence and having them evaluate your case.
 The solicitor will look over any medical documents related to the potentially negligent treatment and should seek out witness testimony and the opinion of an independent medical expert to determine the viability of your case.

 Once your solicitors have evaluated your case, they will decide whether it makes sense to move forward with your claim, or if there isn’t enough evidence to warrant proceeding further.

 How long does it take to get compensation?

 It’s important to note that, while we will always strive to get you the compensation you deserve as quickly and efficiently as possible, reaching a settlement can be a very complex process.
 In some cases, a successful claim could take several years.

-Claims can usually be resolved much quicker where an out-of-court settlement can be agreed, which is why we always look to use negotiation and Alternative Dispute Resolution wherever possible.
+GP negligence claims can usually be resolved much quicker where an out-of-court settlement can be agreed, which is why we always look to use negotiation and Alternative Dispute Resolution wherever possible.

 In some cases where your claim is still ongoing, we may be able to secure interim payments to help pay for your immediate needs.

 Can you claim for someone who has died from GP negligence?

 Yes.
 If a loved one has died as a result of GP negligence, then you may be able to claim compensation if you were a dependent of theirs.
 In eligible cases, you will have three years from the date of their death to bring forward a claim for compensation.

 Will you get an apology for GP negligence?